 Exercise 2: Adverb Clause to Phrase

 Rewrite each sentence by changing the adverb clause into a phrase (e.g., using a participial phrase).
-Be sure the new sentence keeps the original meaning and remains grammatically correct.
+Make sure the new sentence keeps the original meaning and remains grammatically correct.

-While he was walking to school, it started to rain.
+- While he was walking to school, he met his friend.

 Sample Answer Key